jpincas/ghost/README.md

 grab the JWT that comes back and include it with your requests in an authorization header: `Authorization: Bearer xxxxxx...` - you'll have full admin permissions since you set yourself up as an admin user earlier.

-***The above is real whistlestop tour of EcoSystem and you probably have questions.
-We're working hard to release better documentation, videos, tutorials etc, but in the meantime, please check out [the developer section of the EcoSystem website](www.ecosystem.software/developers)***
+***The above is real whistlestop tour of ghost and you probably have questions.
+We're working hard to release better documentation, videos, tutorials etc, but in the meantime, please check out [the developer section of the ghost website](www.ghost.software/developers)***

 ## Configuration